Why You Should Never Work for Walmart

 Are you getting the picture?

 They hold the right to use any possible reasons in their playbook to fire you.
-Example: You are top salesman, and get along with your coworkers, but had to miss a month of work due to a mental illness, so your boss uses a mistake you made out of human error to not only fire you, after you were on unpaid leave for a month, but write up the termination so you won't receive any unemployment benefits.
+Example: You are top salesman and get along with your coworkers, but had to miss a month of work due to mental illness, so your boss uses a mistake you made out of human error to not only fire you after you were on unpaid leave for a month, but write up the termination so you won't receive any unemployment benefits.

 I could go on forever.

-First thing I will say is that these are the people you should pity the most.
+The first thing I will say is that these are the people you should pity the most.
 They are the ones who have had their souls ground into dust, and then sucked up into the vacuum of the Evil Empire.
-They no longer have souls and therefore can manage new-hires and veterans alike.
+They no longer have souls, and therefore, they can manage new-hires and veterans alike.